Manilva village square

 The land is currently used as a football ground.
 Thus, the history of the area through its buildings tells of a Roman past and a people who had to fight foreign invasion right from the time of the very first settlement.
 However, with the passage of time it has developed a tourist trade which has benefited the whole area.
 Without a doubt this village continues to cast a spell, with its mild climate, its natural beauty and its good wine.

-People who read this page on Manilva on the Costa del Sol, were also interested in the following Spanish towns and information pages:
+People who read this page on Manilva, were also interested in the following Spanish towns and information pages: